-The ADS8588H enables high-precision measurement of up to eight analog signals simultaneously.
-The device is a fully-integrated data acquisition (DAQ) system based on a 16-bit successive approximation (SAR) analog-todigital converter (ADC).
+The ADS8598S enables high-precision measurement of up to eight analog signals simultaneously.
+The device is a fully-integrated data acquisition systems based on an 18-bit successive approximation (SAR) analog-to-digital converter (ADC).
 The device includes an integrated analog front-end for each input channel and an integrated voltage reference with a precision reference buffer.
-As such, this device does not require any additional active circuits for driving the reference analog input pins of the ADC.
+As such, this device does not require any additional active circuits for driving the analog input pins of the ADC.

-8.2 Typical Application
+8.2 Typical Applications